 Aaron has always enjoyed mentoring adolescent boys and has been involved with youth programs for more than fifteen years.
 During this time, he developed a true passion for youth and now dedicates his career to helping youth with their challenges.
 Aaron’s business expertise and real-life application helps youth better understand the dos and don’ts of life.
 Aaron knows what it means to become a contributing member of society, not just emotionally but also by learning practical skills like writing a resume, interviewing for a job, developing and keeping a budget, and handling life’s challenges.
 At Live Strong House, Aaron provides opportunities for residents to gain these skills.

 Aaron loves to bike, run, hike, ski, and camp—anything that involves the outdoors.
 He has completed many long-distance races and events and enjoys any athletic challenge.
 Aaron is married and enjoys family time with his wife and four daughters.

 Paul brings to Live Strong House 28 years of experience and knowledge in the residential treatment industry.
-He has worked in various capacities over those years, including special education teacher, group facilitator, academic director, program director, clinical director, and marketing director.
-He was an executive director for 10 years.
+His roles have included special education teacher, group facilitator, and director of academics, residential and marketing.
+He has served as an executive director for the last 10 years.